Thomas Howard, 3rd Duke of Norfolk: Later career

 When the Pilgrimage of Grace broke out in Lincolnshire and the northern counties in October 1536 in response to the suppression of monasteries across England, Norfolk and his eldest son, the Earl of Surrey shared command of the King's forces with George Talbot, Earl of Shrewsbury.
-The Howards and Shrewsbury opened negotiations with the main leader of the insurgents, Robert Aske at Scawsby Leys, near Doncaster, where Aske had assembled between 30,000 and 40,000 people.
+The Howards and Talbot opened negotiations with the main leader of the insurgents, Robert Aske at Scawsby Leys, near Doncaster, where Aske had assembled between 30,000 and 40,000 people.
 The 24 Articles to the King, also called "The Commons' Petition", was given to Norfolk to present to the King.
 The Duke promised to do so, and also promised a general pardon for the rebels, that Parliament would meet in York in a year, and another pardon, this time directed at the abbeys until the Parliament had met.
 Jesse Childs (a biographer of the Earl of Surrey, Norfolk's son) specifically notes that Henry VIII did not authorise Norfolk to grant remedies for the grievances.
 The Duke's enemies had told the King that the Howards could put down a rebellion of peasants if they wanted to, suggesting that Norfolk, being Catholic, sympathised with the Pilgrimage.
 Howard and Shrewsbury were outnumbered: they had between 5,000 and 7,000 men but there were more than 40,000 rebels.
 Upon seeing their numbers, Norfolk negotiated and made promises to avoid being massacred by insurgent forces.
 However, the promises of both the King and Parliament were never fulfilled and in January 1537 Bigod's rebellion broke out.
 In response to this, forces led by Norfolk headed to the north of England, where they carried out a policy of brutal repression on behalf of the King, despite the fact that the Duke himself was a Catholic.

 In 1539, Norfolk, who was a conservative, was seriously challenging the reformist religious policies of the King's chief minister, Thomas Cromwell.
 In that year, Henry VIII sought to have Parliament put an end to diversity in religious opinion.
 On 5 May, the House of Lords appointed a committee to consider questions of doctrine.
 Although he was not a member of the committee, on 16 May, Howard presented six conservative articles of religion to Parliament for consideration.
 On 30 May, the Six Articles and the penalties for failure to conform to them were enacted into law, and on 28 June, received royal assent.